Almerc/CV/README.md

 ```
 •	Operated the ingestion process flow and maintained the catalogue for Nokia’s music store.
-•	Co-ordinated priority and back catalogue releases with Virgin EMI, indie record labels and aggregators to store front via various delivery methods.
+•	Co-ordinated priority and back catalogue releases with Virgin EMI, indie record labels and aggregators to storefront via various delivery methods, including FTP.
-•	Resolved issues with encoding processes, xml metadata and logistics of bulk content deliveries.
+•	Resolved issues with encoding processes, XML metadata and logistics of bulk content deliveries.
-•	Built small scripts to automate fix processes, collecting and analysing content data and service status into weekly reports.
+•	Writing scripts to automate fix processes, collecting and analysing content data and service status into weekly reports.

 ```

 ##Education